Lusan-sapkota/Jarvis/README.md

 - "Jarvis, play some music"
 - "Jarvis, search for Python tutorials"
 - "Jarvis, tell me a joke"
+- "Jarvis, turn on the living room lights"
+- "Jarvis, what's on my calendar today?"
+- "Jarvis, send an email to John"

 ## 🔧 Troubleshooting